• Pricing

 Founded in 2013 and headquartered in Zurich, Switzerland, Smallpdf emerged to solve the frustration of overcomplicated PDF software by creating an accessible, user-friendly alternative focused on the core PDF tasks that most people need.
 The founders envisioned a streamlined solution that would handle essential document workflows without the complexity and cost of legacy PDF applications.

 Smallpdf excels with its exceptionally intuitive interface and focused approach to document handling.
 The platform delivers core PDF functionality—merging, editing, compressing, converting, protecting, and signing—with remarkable ease of use and visual clarity.
-Each tool features a straightforward progression from one step to the next, with contextual suggestions that help users discover related features organically.
+Its AI-powered tools cover PDF chat, summarization, and translation, and unlike the competitors, these features come with unlimited use in paid plans, removing limits that can slow down workflows.
+Overall, each tool features a straightforward progression from one step to the next, with contextual suggestions that help users discover related features organically.
 Smallpdf's cloud-first approach enables seamless integration with popular services like Google Drive and Dropbox, with impressive adoption statistics, including over 4 million Google Workspace installations and 3 million Chrome extension downloads.

 Smallpdf is ideally suited for small-to-medium businesses, administrative departments, and general staff members who need efficient document processing without specialized training.
 By focusing on delivering exceptional user experience for the most commonly used PDF functions, Smallpdf has positioned itself as the perfect choice for those seeking efficiency, ease of use, and affordability.